An Indara Programme

 Where we are, and what comes next

 Discovery is complete.
-We are now in the design phase, building the High-Level Design that goes to the Capital Approval Committee in August 2026.
-From there, an 18-month staged rollout delivers the change one priority area at a time.
+We are now in the design phase, building the High-Level Design that goes to the Capital Approval Committee in September 2026, before going to the Board.
+From there, a 24-month+ staged rollout delivers the change one priority area at a time.

 Illustration of one repeatable delivery cycle run area by area, each loop ending in an embedded, handed-over process